jackryanoracoy/jackryanoracoy/README.md

 ![](https://visitcount.itsvg.in/api?id=jackryanoracoy&icon=0&color=0)

 ### As a passionate Front-end Web Developer and accomplished Web/Graphic Designer, I specialize in crafting immersive digital experiences.
-Proficient in HTML5, CSS3, Sass, and JavaScript, I bring creativity and technical expertise to every project.
-With a solid foundation in React and a knack for WordPress, I seamlessly blend aesthetics with functionality.
+Proficient in HTML5, CSS3, JavaScript, TypeScript, I bring creativity and technical expertise to every project.
+With a solid foundation in ReactJS and a knack for WordPress, I seamlessly blend aesthetics with functionality.
 Let's build user-centric, visually stunning websites that leave a lasting impression.

 #### Languages / Tools:</h4>